nerdschoolbergen/javascript-best-practices/exercise-4/README.md

 #### 2.3.1.0 - let

-The `let` keyword creates variables scoped to the current _block_, not function scope or global scope.
+As mentioned in exercise 3, the `let` keyword creates variables scoped to the current _block_, not function scope or global scope.

 :pencil2: Try adding the following code to `exercise-4.js`:
 ```JavaScript